 When there is a sudden increase of a coin on the market, this does not usually indicate that the coin is more valuable.
 This is how inflation and deflation work in the crypto-market.
 Just like a fiat currency, if a country just prints its currency, rather than increase its value through resources and securities, it devalues the currency.
 This is because the country has more money, but it has not happened organically, so the increase in money just means that the same goods will need more of that currency to pay for things.
 When a market is working, supply and demand work for one another, not against.

-Inflation adds more of a currency to the market, which is done so that there is more of the currency that costs less.
+Inflation is the addition of a currency to the market.
+This is done so that there is more of the currency in circulation.
+Additionally, the currency is worth less because it costs less.
 Investors can, therefore, purchase it more easily.
 But to cause deflation, some of the currency needs to be taken off the market.
 Deflation increases the scarcity, as there is less of it, and it is harder to get.
 The intention is to increase the value of a coin.

-A deflationary tactic for cryptocurrency is burning coins.
-This means that coins are sent to an inaccessible address.
-So coins are obviously not literally burned, rather are taken out of use.
+A deflationary tactic for cryptocurrency is burning coins, such as sending coins to an inaccessible address.
+The coins are obviously not literally burned.
+Instead, burning coins means taking them out of circulation.
 Recently, the cryptocurrency mining firm Antpool announced that it had burnt 12% of the bitcoin cash coins it receives as block rewards for validating transactions to unobtainable addresses.
 The rationale is that a large pool like Antpool is slowing the inflation rate for BCH to potentially increase its value on the market.

 Burning coins may not be the panacea to the problems caused by the flood of coins to the crypto-market however.
 Although Satoshi Nakamoto set a limit on Bitcoin, there have been several very successful forks; like bitcoin cash and bitcoin gold.
-So although Bitcoin is capped at 21 million, we do not know what effect exactly these other currencies will have on the market in the long term.
+So even though Bitcoin is capped at 21 million, in the long term, we can not know the exact effect that other forked currencies will have on the market.